-In this article, we’ll look at a few different ways to convert existing images to WebP, including Google’s cwebp utility, the Squoosh app, and EWWW.
-We’ll also show you how to use EWWW and WP Offload Media together to offload your WebP image files to a cloud storage provider and free up server resources.
-Finally, we’ll set it up so everything is served through a CDN so we can pick up some serious speed.
-In other words…
+Serving lightweight WebP images can help boost your site speed, critical to the user experience and as a ranking factor.
+In this article, we’ll look at a few different ways to convert existing images to WebP, including Google’s cwebp utility, cloud converters like Convertio, and EWWW Image Optimizer plugin.
+We’ll also show you how to use EWWW and WP Offload Media together to offload your WebP image files to a cloud storage provider to free up server resources, and set it up so everything is served through a CDN.

-- WordPress 5.8 and Most Browsers Support WebP
+- Most Browsers Support WebP

-- Serving WebP Thumbnails With WordPress Filters
+- Serving WebP Images on WordPress Sites

 - 3 Ways to Convert PNGs and JPEGs to the WebP Image Format